 For example, the close connections that come from referrals are usually easier for companies depending on local business to pull off.
 Larger companies who are after e-commerce traffic from throughout the nation or world can get better results with affiliate marketing.

-Of course, the best option is to use both referral and affiliate marketing together.
+Of course, the best option is to use both referral marketing and affiliate marketing together.
 Both of these marketing techniques are incredibly effective.
 If done well, it’s hard to go wrong with implementing either of these marketing programs into your business.

 For more marketing-related breakdowns, check out my article where I compare content marketing vs inbound and other types of marketing.
-Or don’t.